Queens Square SurgeryTel: 01953 453166

 We are also looking at which services can be provided closer to patients homes and working with community services and local councils to achieve this.

 I first lived in Norwich as a teenager before going to university in Cambridge and Nottingham.
 I qualified as a doctor in 2002 and worked for several years in hospital medicine before training to become a GP.
+I joined Attleborough Surgeries as a GP Partner in 2012.

 As well as the full range of general practice services I am also interested in teaching, family planning and minor surgery.